 As a consequence of the effects of microclimate on phenology, host ant abundance and neighbor density and phenology, the incidence of P. alcon oviposition increased, and reproductive performance of G. pneumonanthe decreased in cold and moist microsites (in spite of the occurrence of oviposition being higher in warm microsites).
-This was mainly due to effects of changes in neighbour density and phenology on oviposition occurrence, which was the pathway with the stronger indirect effects, especially regarding temperature (Table 2).
-Effects of changes in plant phenology and ant abundance on oviposition occurrence were less important, but still significant (Table 2).
-In a previous study with this species it was similarly shown that incidence of P. alcon eggs increased with an earlier plant phenology, and the preference for early-flowering host plants was stronger where host ants were abundant (Valdés and Ehrlén 2019).
+This was mainly due to effects of changes in density and phenology of neighbour on oviposition, which was the pathway with the stronger indirect effects, especially regarding temperature.
+Effects of changes in plant phenology and ant abundance on oviposition occurrence were less important.
+A previous study with this species found that the incidence of P. alcon eggs increased with an earlier plant phenology, and that the preference for early-flowering host plants was stronger where host ants were abundant (Valdés and Ehrlén 2019).
 Moreover, plants with neighbors that were less preferred by P. alcon for oviposition had a higher probability of receiving eggs.
 As a result of these interactive effects, plants that flowered earlier and where host ants were more abundant, and plants surrounded by fewer and later-flowering neighbors produced fewer seeds per flower because they had a high occurrence of oviposition.
-The fact that both plant phenology, host ant abundance and density and phenology of neighboring conspecific plants were related to microclimate, implies that microclimate indirectly affects plant reproduction not only by directly influencing the intensity of plant-animal interactions, but also by modifying plant phenology and the plant context, which in turn influence interactions.
+The fact that both plant phenology, host ant abundance and density and phenology of neighboring conspecific plants were related to microclimate in this study thus implies that microclimate indirectly affects plant reproduction by modifying plant phenology and the plant context, which in turn influence interactions.
 Although indirect effects of climate on plant reproduction through altered species interactions have been investigated before (e.g. Lemoine et al. 2017, Richman et al. 2020), the type of complex indirect effects of microclimate on within-population differences in plant reproductive performance found in this study have not previously been explored.

 Our results illustrate the complexity of the relationship between local-scale environmental variation and plant performance, and highlight that species interactions can play an important role in mediating effects of climate.
 We simultaneously assessed the effects of microclimatic variation via multiple pathways, including direct effects of microclimate on plant performance, effects via plant-animal interactions, as well as effects of microclimate on plant traits and the environmental context that influence these interactions.
 We also showed that the effects of temperature and moisture are interactive.
-This enabled us to provide a more comprehensive understanding of the many and complex ways in which among-individual variation in small-scale climatic conditions within populations can affect individual plant performance.
+The approach used enables a more comprehensive understanding of the many and complex ways in which among-individual variation in small-scale climatic conditions within populations can affect individual plant performance.
 Approaches considering multiple pathways, such as the one used in this study, provide a powerful way to identify the plausible environmental causes of differences in performance of individuals over small spatial scales, which is necessary to understand the ecological and evolutionary dynamics of plant populations.

 DATA ACCESSIBILITY STATEMENT